 Adult Volunteer Opportunities

-Volunteer opportunities vary depending on the needs of Museum supervisors.
-These needs are constantly changing and range from interacting with the public as an exhibit docent to working behind the scenes in the research collections.
-Several examples of volunteer opportunities are listed here, but please keep in mind all of the positions may not always be available.
+Service opportunities range from interacting with the public as an exhibit docent to working behind the scenes in the research collections.
+Several examples are listed below, but please keep in mind openings may vary due to need.

-Work with horticulture staff to keep the Butterfly Rainforest beautiful year-round.
-These volunteers work on various aspects of gardening, including planting, watering and weeding.
+Work with staff to keep the Butterfly Rainforest beautiful year-round.
+Volunteers work on various aspects of gardening, including planting, watering and weeding.

 Interact with visitors of all ages in permanent and featured exhibits, including answering general questions.

 Time Commitment: Two-hour shifts; weekly, Monday-Saturday: 10 a.m.-noon, noon-2 p.m., 2-4 p.m. and Sunday 1-3 p.m., 3-5 p.m.

 Please contact Florida Museum Volunteer Coordinator Amy Hester, 352-273-2055 or email firstname.lastname@example.org.